root-project/root/roofit/doc/developers/roofit_ad.md

 ## Appendix C - Helper functions discussed in this document

-- **CodeSquashContext::addResult()**: For a specific class, it will add whatever is represented on the right-hand side (a function call, an expression, etc.) to the result of this class, which can then be propagated in the rest of the compute graph.
+- **RooFit::Detail::CodeSquashContext::addResult()**: For a specific class, it will add whatever is represented on the right-hand side (a function call, an expression, etc.) to the result of this class, which can then be propagated in the rest of the compute graph.
 A to call `addResult()`must be included in `translate()` function.

   - Inputs: `key` (the name of the node to add the result for), `value` (the new name to assign/overwrite).
   - Output: Adds (or overwrites) the string representing the result of a node.

-- **CodeSquashContext::getResult()**: It helps lookup the result of a child node (the string that the child node previously saved in a variable using the `addResult()` function).
+- **RooFit::Detail::CodeSquashContext::getResult()**: It helps lookup the result of a child node (the string that the child node previously saved in a variable using the `addResult()` function).

   - Input: `key` (the node to get the result string for).
   - Output: String representing the result of this node.

-- **CodeSquashContext::addToCodeBody()**: Takes whatever string is computed in its arguments and adds it to the overall function string (which will later be just-in-time compiled).
+- **RooFit::Detail::CodeSquashContext::addToCodeBody()**: Takes whatever string is computed in its arguments and adds it to the overall function string (which will later be just-in-time compiled).